lobre1/lobreStBuild/README.md

 # lobreStBuild
-This is my st build with scrollback
+This is my st build with scrollback, alpha, change alpha
 Planning to add vim patch
 Build yourself with make <3